Central Park: Unveiling the Vistas of New York’s Greatest Work of Art

 This tour, led by Emma Guest-Consales, focuses on the history, planning, and natural and man-made beauties of Central Park, New York’s greatest works of art.

 Central Park is the largest surviving piece of open space in Manhattan, but its landscape and scenery are actually artificial, constructed from designs by Frederick Law Olmsted and Calvert Vaux starting in the late 1850s.

-COVID 19 Update: Bowery Boys Walks will be adhering to the Guides Association of New York City Health and Safety Guidelines.
+COVID 19 Update: Bowery Boys Walks will be adhering to the Guides Association of New York City Health and Safety Guidelines for all in-person walking tours.
+Guests and tour guides are required to wear masks.
 Click for more details.

 Central Park history tour highlights

 - The Literary Walk with its magnificent elm trees

 These elements and many more were assembled to give the visitor a moment of ease and tranquility, far from the frenetic life of the city just outside the park walls.

 Central Park is also a fine example of 19th century ideas about the power of a city’s government and government officials to positively affect the lives of its citizens.
 We will see first hand how Vaux and Olmsted designed a democratic space for all New Yorkers and visitors, no matter their social or economic status, an essential aspect of the park’s history that still applies today.

 Big fan of the podcast and now a fan of the Bowery Boys Tours.
 Our tour guide Emma did a wonderful job sharing the history of the park.
 Highly recommend for a family outing, while we’ve all spent lots of time in the park having someone who really knows the history of the park guide you is a joy!
 Looking forward to our next Bowery Boys Tour.